 4) Lack of plans for downtime:

 Remote teams, especially those located in developing countries, can experience any number of problems which can lead to hours or days of lost productivity.
-Examples of these problems can include power outages, network connectivity problems, viruses, excessively long build downloads, build installation problems, “bad builds”, blocking bugs which require help from team members who are sleeping/offline, and the list goes on.
-Of course the best way to deal with these bugs is to proactively prevent them from happening, but there will always be contingencies that you didn’t plan for.
+Examples of these problems can include power outages, network connectivity problems, viruses, excessively long build downloads, build installation problems, “bad builds,” blocking bugs that require help from team members who are sleeping or offline, and the list goes on.
+Of course, the best way to deal with these bugs is to proactively prevent them from happening––but there will always be contingencies that you didn’t plan for.

 Always have a backup or contingency plan for the team to continue working when the primary tasks cannot be completed, with activities such as: